vulsdoc/vuls/docs/usage-scan.md

 With this sample command, it will ..

 * Ask SSH key password before scanning
-* Scan all servers defined in config file
+* Scan all servers defined in the config file

 ## Example: Scan specific servers